BerkeleyAutomation/RobotToolChanger/README.md

 python imageRequest.py
 ```

-### Light-tool
+### Flashlight-tool
-The Light-tool is used as a flashlight for the robot.
+The Flashlight-tool is used as a flashlight for the robot.
 For lightening we used three [LED's](https://www.amazon.com/BRIGHTEST-Light-Bolt-Interior-Motorcycle/dp/B01ADHUXGU/ref=sr_ph_1?ie=UTF8&qid=1534665958&sr=sr-1&keywords=led+11mm)
 installed facing inwards.
 The intensity of each LED can be controlled.

-CAD design of the Light-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Light%20Tool),
+CAD design of the Flashlight-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Light%20Tool),
 and electrical drawing [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/ElectricalDrawings).

-The Light-tool acts as a server and wait for set light command.
-The Program running on the Light-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/lightToolServer.py).
+The Flashlight-tool acts as a server and wait for set light command.
+The Program running on the Flashlight-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/lightToolServer.py).
 To set a light to the three LED's use a remote computer connected to the same network, and run [this](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/remoteComputer/setLight.py) program.
 For example:
 ```